misfist/petfinder-search-rescue/readme.txt

 = Offering a filterable and searchable list of all animals at your shelter with no coding needed. =

-Petfinder: Search & Rescue offers a filterable and searchable list all of your animals that you have uploaded to your Petfinder account.
+WordPress Petfinder Listing offers a filterable and searchable list all of your animals that you have uploaded to your Petfinder account.
 Users can search by animal’s name, or check off their preferences for what type of pet they are looking for.
 Each pet can be clicked on to display more information.
 Customize colors, list adoption fees, and link to your adoption form.

 = Features =